h2non/thread.js/README.md

 environments through a featured and beautiful [programmatic API](#api)

-It uses the [Web Workers API](http://en.wikipedia.org/wiki/Web_worker) for a real parallelism, but provides fallback support for older browsers based on an `iframe` hack
+It uses the [Web Workers API](http://en.wikipedia.org/wiki/Web_worker) for a real parallelism, but provides fallback support for older browsers using an `iframe` hack

 Welcome to the multi-thread world in JavaScript.
 Start reading some [examples](#basic-usage)